HelloHuDi/SimpleSplashScreen/README.md

 # SimpleSplashScreen
-Provide a simple open animation (use of demo)
+Provide a simple splash screen animation (use of demo)